 We will continue to identify ways to enhance employee and supplier awareness and commitment to respecting human rights and the prevention of modern slavery and human trafficking.

 We have developed a basic awareness training module for all staff covering the issues and recognition of modern slavery and actions to be taken if affected as a victim or if modern slavery is suspected or detected at work.
-This is now being rolled out to all staff through the Bensons’ learning platform.
+This is being developed to be rolled out to all staff through the Bensons’ learning platform and is ongoing.

 We have also introduced a confidential “whistleblowing” line, known as Safecall (operated by an independent third party), for any employee with concerns to raise any issues in a safe environment.